iamstoick/virtual-drupal-development/README.md

   1. Install Vagrant
      http://docs.vagrantup.com/v2/installation/index.html

-  1. Install vagrant host updater plugin
+  1. Install vagrant host updater plugin.
+Please note on this one that "plugin" is not available in some lower version       of Vagrant.
+The solution so far is to upgrade to higher versions.
      `$ vagrant plugin install vagrant-hostsupdater`

   1. Prepare Vagrant box